Those45Ninjas/ovac/controller/readme.md

 [TOC]

-# OVA Controller Overview
+# OVA Overview

 The OVA controller should be configured like any other linux program. through config files.
 This should feel seamless.

 OVA controller is split in three sub-projects.

-- **Controller**
+### Controller

-	Controls, tracks and manages the states of accessories.
+} Controls, tracks and manages the states of accessories.
 It can be updated and configured via the API.

-- **Accessory Interface**
+### Accessory Interface

-	Used by any device connected to the local AP to update the state of the accessories controlled by the controller.
+} Used by any device connected to the local AP to update the state of the accessories controlled by the controller.

-	This is a webpage with javascript request that talk to the controller's API.
+} This is a webpage with javascript request that talk to the controller's API.

-- **Controller Config Interface**
+### Controller Config Interface

-	Used by privileged devices (mac or ip address?) to configure the Accessories.
+} Used by privileged devices (mac or ip address?) to configure the Accessories.
 For example the head unit or a laptop plugged into the pi.

-	Devices connected via the `usb0` interface automatically become privileged.
+} Devices connected via the `usb0` interface automatically become privileged.

 # API V1 Objects